-Market Risk Premium = Average return on stocks less the risk free return, so about 5%
+Market Risk Premium = Average return on shares above the risk free return, so about 5%

-Therefore if you buy a stock that is about 1.5 times more volatile than the average stock, your expected return is = 3% + 5%*1.5 = 10.5%
+Therefore if you buy an investment that is about 1.5 times more volatile (risky) than the average investment, your expected return is = 2% + 5%*1.5 = 10.5%

 So how do commodities stack up against these 3 definitions?

 In terms of day-to-day price movements, commodities are actually worse than company shares.

 First of all, they’re usually priced in a foreign currency, which means both the value of the currency (usually USD) and the underlying price of the asset contribute towards the volatility.